 After stating your preferences, the agent will search for apartments that match your criteria.
 They will print out floor plans of prospective properties.
-Each floor plan will show the size of each room, the age of the building, area, distance to the nearest station etc. Room sizes are displayed on the plain in the measurement 畳 or 帖, which is 1.65m2 (5 feet 5 inches).
+Each floor plan will show each room’s size, the building’s age, area, distance to the nearest station, etc. Room sizes are displayed on the plain in the measurement 畳 or 帖, which is 1.65m2 (5 feet 5 inches).
 After choosing a couple of apartments you are interested in, the agent will take you to view them.

-Seeing potential apartments is really exciting and it can be hard to remember small details later.
+Seeing potential apartments is exciting, and it can be hard to remember small details later.

 Japanese apartment renting contract requirements

-Once you have decided on a suitable apartment the next step is making sure you have all the paperwork ready.
+Once you have decided on a suitable apartment, the next step is to have all the paperwork ready.